Triangulating Instrumental Variable, confounder adjustment and Difference-in-Difference methods for comparative effectiveness research in observational data: Methods

 \subsection{Difference-in-Difference estimate}

-An alternative approach to adjust for unmeasured confounding is the difference-in-difference (DiD) estimate. for continuous and binary outcomes this approach is related to the Prior Event Rate Ratio (PERR) method and it leverages data from two periods: the prior period before drug initiation and the study period after drug initiation.
+An alternative approach to adjust for unmeasured confounding is the difference-in-difference (DiD) estimate.
+It can be applied to continuous and binary outcomes and is conceptually equivalent to the Prior Event Rate Ratio (PERR) method typically applied to time-to-event outcomes \cite{Lin16,Rodgers20}.
+Borrowing the terminology of the PERR approach, DiD estimation leverages data from two periods: the {\it prior} period before drug initiation and the {\it study} period after drug initiation.
 For the estimation of the treatment effect in the study period, the treatment effect measured for the prior period is used to capture the degree of unmeasured confounding.
-Once estimated, it can then be subtracted from the $X - Y_{1}$ association (or the as Treated estimate).
-This approach relies on the following assumptions: \begin{itemize} \item DiD1: $Y_0$ does not influence the treatment decision $X$ directly \item DiD2: $U$ is constant across time conditional on $W_0$ and $W_1$. \citep{Lin16, Rodgers20} \end{itemize} These assumptions are clearly satisfied in Figure \ref{fig:basicDAGs}. \\ \\ For continuous outcomes the DiD estimate can be calculated subtracting the results of two linear regressions from the prior and study period:
+The method presumes that the treatment effect measured in the prior period reflects the composite effect of measured and unmeasured confounders on the outcome, if none of the participants receive any of the study treatments in the prior period. \cite{Weiner08, Tannen08} Once estimated, it can then be subtracted from the $X-Y_{1}$ association (or the as Treated estimate).
+This approach relies on the following assumptions: \begin{itemize} \item DiD1: $Y_0$ does not influence the treatment decision $X$ directly \item DiD2: The effect of $U$ on the outcome is constant across time conditional on $W_0$ and $W_1$. \citep{Lin16, Rodgers20} \end{itemize} Previous studies show that the DiD method is biased in case of the violation of assumption DiD1 \cite{Uddin15, Gallagher09} and DiD2 \cite{Yu12}.
+A formal proof that these assumptions are sufficient for identification of hypothetical estimand (\ref{equ:causal_estimand}) is given in Appendix 2.
+Both assumptions are satisfied in Figure \ref{fig:basicDAGs}.
+For continuous outcomes the DiD estimate can be calculated by subtracting the results of two linear regressions from the prior and study period:

 The DiD estimate can also be calculated for a sample of $n$ individuals via the following single regression model: